Syberdrake/cyberblocklist/README.md

 blocklists, but didn't do a good job of putting things into an intelligible host file.

 To install, simply copy and past the blocklist file into your hosts file (this should work on any OS).

-TO BE ADDED:

-.Bluetack blocklists

-.Ublock Origin blocklists